How to Build a Better Block

 - Is the identity of the area prominent (arts district, cultural district, historic area)?

-8 – 80, dog-owners - Lastly, we look at amenities that create invitations for children, seniors, and dog owners on a block.
+8-80, Dog-Owners.
+Lastly, we look at amenities that create invitations for everyone—from babies to 8-year-olds to 80-year-olds, and beyond.
 These groups tend to be indicators of a healthy environment that feels welcoming and attracts other people.

 Preview the area for best possible Better Block locations.
 We’ve created a quick survey that helps us identify strong candidates.